billkarsh/SpikeGLX/Markdown/UserManual.md

 range [0..N-1], where N is the total channel count.
 To save all channels you can use the shorthand string `all`, or just `*`.

+>Notes:
+>
-> You can also change this list from the Graphs window by right-clicking on the graphs area and selecting `Edit Saved Channels...`.
+> 1. You can also change this list from the Graphs window by right-clicking
+>   on the graphs area and selecting `Edit Saved Channels...`.
+>
+> 2. Remember that digital lines are grouped into 16-bit words which are
+>   essentially pseudo-channels in your subset string.
+If you don't save
+>   a given word of digital line data, several lines will be affected.

 ## Graphs Window Tools